jaihysc/cc/doc/asmgen.md

 The program graph is currently represented as a control flow graph, in the future it can be a program dependency graph (PDG) or static single assignment (SSA) graph to aid instruction scheduling and optimizations.
 It contains data and control flow information together, with the goal of giving the instruction selector a broader view of the program under compilation to generate better assembly.

-Blocks in the control flow graph are used to build expression trees.
-By using a tree, it reduces various arrangements of IL instructions into a single form, making it easier for the instruction selector to recognize patterns.
-An expression tree is formed from IL instructions which are dependent on each other, with the top node being the result of calculations using the leaves.
-When an IL instruction is encountered which does not fit in an expression tree (not dependent on or by anything in the tree), it is put into a new expression tree.
+Blocks in the control flow graph hold IL instructions.
+In the future a graph form can be chosen to reduce various arrangements of IL instructions into a single form, making it easier for the instruction selector to recognize patterns.

 The control flow graph is built in 2 phases.
 The first phase creates the blocks plus its contents and links blocks to blocks immediately following it, the second phase links jumps from blocks to labels in other blocks.
-The expression trees at built one at a time as required by the instruction selector, accomplished by scanning IL instructions in a block and adding it to the tree until an instruction is encountered which does not fit in the tree (instruction is not dependent on or by anything in the tree).

 ### Register preferences